About

 In love and struggle.

-This project began as a way to document my natural breasts ahead of my bilateral mastectomy, after being diagnosed with breast cancer in my late 30s.
-It quickly evolved into an exploration of moments throughout my health adventure, including getting ready for a gala one week after my surgery (hiding JP drains in formal attire was an unexpected life experience!), fighting valiantly to make fetch happen and preserve my hair during chemotherapy while adjusting to tissue expanders, and finally to my #BuildBackBetter reconstruction reveal.
+This project began as a way to document my natural breasts ahead of my bilateral mastectomy, after being diagnosed with breast cancer in my 30s.
+It quickly evolved into an exploration of moments throughout my health adventure, including getting ready for a gala one week after my surgery (hiding JP drains in formal attire was an unexpected life experience), fighting valiantly to make fetch happen and preserve my hair during chemotherapy while adjusting to tissue expanders, and finally to reconstruction with implants I never would have considered otherwise.

 Project: Self. has been divided into two parts: a photojournalistic journey through what were, to me, four distinct phases of the process, with photos by Paulo Netto; and a studio session incorporating the art of Kintsugi into scars, with photos by Jackie Abbott.